Quasi-cluster algebras from non-orientable surfaces: Quasi-cluster complexes associated with non-orientable surfaces

 \begin{defi} The dual graph of $\Delta^{\otimes}\SM$ is denoted by $\qE\SM$ and is called the \emph{quasi-exchange graph} of $\SM$.
 Its vertices are the quasi-triangulations of $\SM$ and its edges correspond to quasi-mutations.

 The dual graph of $\Delta\SM$ is denoted by $\E \SM$ and is called the \emph{exchange graph} of $\SM$.
 Its vertices are the triangulations of $\SM$ and its edges correspond to mutations. \end{defi}

 \begin{prop} $\qE\SM$ is a connected $n$-regular graph. \end{prop} \begin{proof} According to Proposition \ref{prop:flip}, every element in a quasi-triangulation can be quasi-mutated and quasi-mutations in distinct directions give rise to distinct quasi-triangulations.
 It thus follows that $\qE\SM$ is $n$-regular.
 Proving that $\qE\SM$ is connected is equivalent to proving that two quasi-triangulations are connected by a sequence of quasi-mutations.
-It is well-known that two triangulations of $\SM$ are related by a sequence of mutations.
+The proof that $\E \SM$ is connected can be found in \cite{Hatcher:triangulations} (Hatcher's arguments do not use the orientability of the surface).
 Now it is enough to observe that each quasi-triangulation $T$ which is not a triangulation can be related to a triangulation by a sequence of quasi-mutations, one at each one-sided curve in $T$.
 Therefore, any two quasi-triangulations are related by a sequence of quasi-mutations, which proves the proposition. \end{proof}

 \begin{exmp} The cluster and quasi-cluster complexes for the M\"obius strip $\mathcal M_2$ are depicted in Figures \ref{fig:complexM2} and \ref{fig:qcomplexM2}.

 \end{exmp}